Dear Preceptors,

 3. Please email or the student's RCF if you have questions or prefer to share concerns directly with faculty.
 Regional Clinical Faculty are dedicated to supporting your team as well as the student during their clinical practicum.

-Instructions for completing the MDAT/EDAT below:
+Instructions for completing the EDAT/MDAT below:

-Preceptor Evaluation - Competency Ratings
+Preceptor Evaluation - Competency Rating Title Descriptions

 Please reach out to the student's RCF if you have any questions or concerns.
 Early communication between preceptors and FNU will best support students’ success.